FAIRplus/the-fair-cookbook/content/recipes/interoperability/covid19-sample-metadata-profile-shex-use-case_matched.md

 ## Main Objectives

-The purpose of this recipe is to show how to create a metadata collection (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=collection) form complying with a community minimal informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion checklist (MIUViG(URL_TO_INSERT_RECORD https://genomicsstandardsconsortium.github.io/mixs/Miuvig/)), in the context of Covid-19 strain sequencing assays carried on patient collected samples.
+The purpose of this recipe is to show how to create a metadata collection (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=collection)  form complying with a community minimal informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion checklist (MIUViG(URL_TO_INSERT_RECORD https://genomicsstandardsconsortium.github.io/mixs/Miuvig/)), in the context of Covid-19 strain sequencing assays carried on patient collected samples.
 In addition, the recipe includes the conversion of sample metadata to an RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/)/Linked Data graph and checks its structure for conformance to requirement using the ShapeExpression specifications.
 Finally, use queries expressed in SP(URL_TO_INSERT_RECORD http://bioportal.bioontology.org/ontologies/SP)ARQL(URL_TO_INSERT_RECORD http://www.w3.org/TR/sparql11-overview/) are shown to demonstrate potential data integration scenarios.